 Students begin online and on school campus.
 They learn why golf is different than other sports, and that hitting a golf ball is fun.

 Welcome to Golf | Rules, Etiquette & Proper Behavior | Golf Quirks, Traditions & Culture | Your Golf Heritage.

-Students who accept the challenge and responsibilities move to the golf course and begin the transition into young golfers.
+Students who accept the challenge and their responsibilities move to the golf course and begin the transition into young golfers.

 Practice Area (Self-awarenes & Self-improvement) Keeping Score (Strategy & Managing Obstacles) | Course Management (Etiquette & Culture) | Fun (Enjoyment & Mental Fitness).